High inflation, financial mismanagement synonymous with 8 yrs of Modi govt: TMC | Politics

 - India

-The TMC on Monday said mismanagement of the economy, high inflation and subversion of Constitutional principles have almost been ''synonymous'' with the eight years of the Narendra Modi regime at the Centre.
+The Trinamool Congress on Monday alleged that mismanagement of the economy, high inflation and subversion of Constitutional principles have almost been ''synonymous'' with the eight years of the Narendra Modi government at the Centre.

-Addressing a press meet, senior TMC leaders and ministers Sashi Panja and Chandrima Bhattacharya said the Modi government has ''failed on all fronts'', and demanded that a proper audit of the PM CARES fund should be carried out.
+Addressing a press meet, senior TMC leaders and ministers Sashi Panja and Chandrima Bhattacharya said the Modi government has ''failed on all fronts'', and demanded a proper audit of the PM CARES fund.

+''The BJP government recently completed eight years in power at the Centre.
+This Union government has, for the past years, indulged only in jumlas and shameful governance.
+As a party concerned about this nation's democratic fabric and the welfare of its citizens, we feel it is our duty to call out BJP's farce,'' Panja said.

+Echoing her, Bhattacharya said the masses are suffering while the BJP remains ignorant about their plight.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)